Is Chesil Beach Man Made

 The Role of Longshore Drift: Shaping the Coastline

-Longshore drift is a pivotal process in the formation of Chesil Beach.
+Longshore drift is a central process in the formation of Chesil Beach.
 It’s the movement of sediment along a coastline, driven by the prevailing direction of waves.
-In the case of Chesil Beach, the dominant southwest waves transport sediment eastward along the coast.
-This continuous movement and deposition of shingle are key to understanding the beach's remarkable features.
 The progressively increasing size of the shingle from west to east is a direct result of the energy of the waves.
 Larger, heavier stones require stronger wave action to be transported, explaining the gradual increase in size as you move eastward along the beach.
-The smaller shingle is deposited further west where the wave energy is lower.
+This continuous movement and deposition of shingle are key to understanding the beach's remarkable features.
+Think about it: in the case of Chesil Beach, the dominant southwest waves transport sediment eastward along the coast.
+The smaller shingle is deposited further west where the wave energy is lower And that's really what it comes down to..

 The Formation of the Beach: A Gradual Accumulation